 Klippa SpendControl is an all-in-one digital pre-accounting software that combines invoice processing, expense management, and business credit card modules.

-Our software utilizes OCR technology for automatic invoice recognition to ensure accurate data capture and enable invoice scanning, invoice approval, archiving, and booking directly to your financial administration.
+Our software utilizes OCR technology for automatic invoice recognition to ensure accurate data capture and enable invoice scanning, approval, archiving, and booking directly to your financial administration.

 Klippa SpendControl offers core features that will enhance your invoice processing and approvals in no time: